andrew-kula931/AdventOfCode/README.md

 I used AoC as a challenge to learn the ever popular JavaScript.
 The solutions start off basic but get more organized and advanced as time goes by.
 I by no means am fluent in JavaScript but I can tell I made substantial progress over the course of the month.

+### 2023

+I was convinced to try out a functional programming language called Haskell.
+It was my first ever attempt with a functional language which really pushed my view of what it means to program and how I conceptualize concepts.